20 Different Types of Fruits Explained

 • Soybeans

-The above examples of fruits are under the categories of legumes.
+The above examples of fruits fall under the category of legumes.

 4. Nut